tennessab/tennessab/README.md

 ## About Me

 - I'm currently learning 3D modeling in Revit.
-- My goal is to become a BIM drafter.
+- My dream is to become a BIM drafter.

 ## Technologies and Tools